 - Annual State-wide conference for SBMs and EOI invitation for all Administration Clerks

-- Building the profile of School Business Managers as a professional body responsible for supporting efficient management of the school's business functions including administration, WHS, asset management, HR and finance
+- Building the profile of School Business Managers as a professional body responsible for leading and supporting efficient management of our school's business and operational functions including administration, WHS, asset management, HR and finance

-- Members are connected and supported, professional, confident, and involved
+- Members feel connected and supported, professional, confident, and involved